dresco/STM32H7xx/README.md

 The current build configurations include;
 - WeAct MiniSTM32H743 with SDCard and USB serial support.
+- BTT SKR 3 (including EZ) with SDCard, USB serial, and TMC 2209/5160 driver support.
+(Note that settings are currently stored in FLASH, as the onboard EEPROM will need a software I2C implementation).
 - Nucleo H743ZI with Ethernet support.
+(WebUI support has also been added to the Nucleo build, however this requires an SDCard breakout).

-(Note that Ethernet is not currently included in PlatformIO builds, pending an update to the **framework-stm32cubeh7** version included in platformio).
+PlatformIO builds are currently missing Ethernet support, pending an update to the **framework-stm32cubeh7** version included in platformio.
-- BTT SKR 3 (including EZ) with SDCard, USB serial, and TMC 2209 driver support.
-(Note that settings are currently stored in FLASH, as the onboard EEPROM will need a software I2C implementation).

 Available driver options can be found [here](Inc/my_machine.h).

 ---
-2022-07-17
+2022-08-05